nichoth/try-logux/docs/README.md

 ```

 ### schema
-This depends on the database having 2 collections and an index.
+This depends on the database having 2 collections and an index, and 1 document.

 #### collections
 ```js